Mateo Rodas

-Daniel Mateo Rodas Jiménez (born 11 January 1998) is a Colombian footballer who plays as a centre back for Patriotas Boyacá.
+Daniel Mateo Rodas Jiménez (born 11 January 1998) is a Colombian footballer who plays as a centre back for La Equidad.

 Career

 Following a career in his native Colombia with Deportivo Cali, Barranquilla and Tigres, Rodas moved to the United States in 2020, joining USL League One side Orlando City B. He was released at the end of the season.